upkie/upkie/README.md

 #### 🟣 Pink balancer

-Same as the Blue balancer, but inverse kinematics is computed by [Pink](https://github.com/tasts-robots/pink) rather than by a model-specific analytical solution.
+Same as the Blue balancer, but inverse kinematics is computed by [Pink](https://github.com/tasts-robots/pink) rather than with a model-specific analytical solution.
 This is the controller that runs in the [first](https://www.youtube.com/shorts/8b36XcCgh7s) [two](https://www.youtube.com/watch?v=NO_TkHGS0wQ) videos of Upkie.

 ### Observers